dojo/docs/dojo/Stateful.rst

   });

-This leaves nothing to be done in the constructor as well.
+As you can see, there is no need for a constructor.

-The only real need to do something in the constructor using :ref:`dojo/_base/declare <dojo/_base/declare>` is when you have instance properties that are references, that you don't want to be ``null`` or ``undefined`` in the "empty" state.
-The best example is a to-many association that you need to maintain.
+The only real need to do something in the constructor is when you have instance properties that are `references`, that you don't want to be ``null`` or ``undefined`` in the "empty" state.
+The best example is a to-many association that you need to maintain:

 Suppose our Person has siblings:

 .. js ::